-City Icons: a collection of contemporary souvenir designed for Palomar.
+City Icons, a collection of contemporary souvenir designed for Palomar, has been included in the collection of Design Museum Holon, Israel.

 Our new Duomo mirror designed for Lexon requires physical interaction to disclose an unexpected feature.